Connect Superblocks to Snowflake to build apps with read and write access to a Snowflake data warehouse:

 Setting up Snowflake

-1. Select Snowflake from the in-app integrations page
+1. Select Snowflake from integrations page

-Select Snowflake from the in-app integrations page and fill out the form with the following configuration:
+2. Fill out the form with the following configuration:

 - Display Name - Name that will be displayed to users when selecting this integration in Superblocks